-The Adviser selects investments for the Fund from a universe of publicly traded U.S. companies that, as determined by the Adviser, have produced long-term records of consistently high returns on shareholder equity.
-The Fund's investment strategy is based on applying fundamental analysis and valuation models to this select universe of companies in order to identify investment opportunities.
-Fundamental analysis includes assessment of the company's industry, strategy, competitive advantages, business segments, geographic distribution, growth and profitability, financial statements (income statement, cash flow statement, balance sheet), and the company's other financial reports.
-The valuation models (for example, determining the present value of expected future cash flows), relative valuation methods (for example, a company's valuation relative to its own history, its industry peers, or the broader stock market), and ratio methods (for example, a company's price-to-earnings ratios).
+company's other financial reports.
+The valuation models are rooted in fundamentals-based investment principles and include discounted cash flow models (for example, determining the present value of expected future cash flows), relative valuation methods (for example, a company's valuation relative to its own history, its industry peers, or the broader stock market), and ratio methods (for example, a company's price-to-earnings ratios).
 Underpinnings of the philosophy are embedded in academic research, the Adviser's history as an investor and extensive back-testing of the Fund's investment universe.

-The Fund's strategy employs a multi-step process that defines the Fund's investable universe as publicly traded U.S. companies with a market capitalization between \$100 million and the capitalization of the largest company in the Russell Midcap[®] Index, and a return on equity of 15% or greater in each of the last ten years.
+The Fund's strategy employs a multi-step process that defines the Fund's investable universe as publicly traded U.S. companies listed in the Russell Midcap® Index, and a return on equity of 15% or greater for at least ten consecutive fiscal years.
 The return on equity is determined by the Adviser and may include companies with negative equity resulting from debt-financing of large share repurchases.
 These companies may have unique risk profiles depending on the amount of debt incurred relative to the company's ability to repay that debt.
-The Adviser determines the companies that qualify for inclusion in the Fund's investable universe on at least an annual basis.
 The Adviser then conducts fundamental research on companies and applies valuation models to determine potential investments.

-The Fund will invest primarily in small- or mid-cap companies.
-For purposes of the Fund, the Adviser considers a company to be a small- or mid-cap company if it has a market capitalization between \$100 million and the capitalization of the largest company included in the Russell Midcap[®] Index at the time of the Fund's investment.
-Securities of companies whose market capitalizations no longer meet this definition after purchase may continue to be held in the Fund.
-To a limited extent, the Fund may also purchase stocks of companies with business characteristics similar to small- and mid-cap companies, but that may have market capitalizations above the market capitalization of the largest member of the Russell Midcap[®] Index.
-As of June 30, 2023, the market capitalization of the largest company in the Russell Midcap[®] Index was \$51 billion.
+Securities of companies whose market capitalizations no longer meet the Adviser's definition of "mid-capitalization" after purchase may continue to be held in the Fund.
+To a limited extent, the Fund may also purchase stocks of companies with business characteristics similar to small- and mid-cap companies, but that may have market capitalizations above the market capitalization of the largest member of the Russell Midcap® Index.